Berkeley-CS61B/website-fa23/materials/lab/lab06/index.md

 > Without that qualification we should still describe it by using the inverse
 > Ackermann function.

-An example of this is shown below, where we start out with the following:
+An example of this is shown below, where we start out with the following (Note: this is only an example to demonstrate what path compression does):

 ![path_compression_before](img/path_compression_before.png)